Wynn Resorts Limited (WYNN) and the Battle of Fundamentals vs. Technicals

 Morgan Stanley gave a rating of “Overweight” to WYNN, setting the target price at $114 in the report published on November 10th of the current year.

-Volatility was left at 4.06%, however, over the last 30 days, the volatility rate increased by 4.15%, as shares surge +4.34% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -8.83% lower at present.
+Volatility was left at 4.25%, however, over the last 30 days, the volatility rate increased by 3.96%, as shares sank -5.61% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +1.56% upper at present.

 Insider Trading